Ashutosh1323/Geometric-Calculator/README.md

 This is a Python-based command-line application for defining and analyzing geometric shapes like points, lines, circles, and rectangles.
 Users can calculate properties like distances, lengths, areas, circumferences, and perimeters interactively.
 Setup and Instructions

-Dependencies:

-Ensure Python 3.7 or higher is installed.
-No additional libraries are required as this project uses standard Python modules.